 - Damaged equipment will be assessed to determine what fees will apply

-Please note: actual replacement costs will be billed to your account if the item is not returned.
-Replacement charges are in addition to the $150 lost charge that is indicated in your library account.
+Please note: replacement charges will be applied in place of the $150 lost charge that is indicated in your library account.

 Software and Maintenance

 Laptops undergo maintenance during intersessions, and will not be available for borrowing after exams and at the beginning of each term.

 Standard OS X applications (iBooks, Photobooth,etc.)

 Adobe Reader DC

 MS Office 2016

 Adobe Flash Player